Filter Tours

 Key Info for Visitors

-• Best Time to Visit: best time to visit Ohakune is during spring and autumn for optimal hiking conditions.
+- Best Time to Visit: best time to visit depends on your interests: winter for snow sports and summer for hiking and biking.

 About Ohakune